Knowledge Base

 What is the difference between ORM and SEO?

-SEO is typically used to rank a specific website for commercial keywords to drive traffic.
-ORM uses many of the same technical tools, but the goal is different: it aims to control the entire landscape of search results for a specific name, ensuring that whatever people find is accurate, balanced, and positive.
+SEO ranks a specific website for search terms to bring in traffic.
+ORM uses those exact same technical tools.
+However, the final goal is completely different.
+It aims to control the entire landscape of search results for a specific name, making sure that whatever people find is accurate and positive.

 Your reputation is being managed